brennanbrown/stars/index.md

 ## Rust

+- [hackclub/burrow](https://github.com/hackclub/burrow) - Burrow is a tool for burrowing through firewalls, built by teenagers at Hack Club.
 - [ogham/exa](https://github.com/ogham/exa) - A modern replacement for ‘ls’.
 - [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.